Pickle vs Guerrero Thompson: F vs B on the Same Corridor

 What is Pickle Elementary’s TEA rating?

-Pickle Elementary received an overall F rating with a score of 56 out of 100 from the Texas Education Agency in 2025.
+Pickle Elementary received an overall F rating from the Texas Education Agency in 2025, per the Texas Tribune Schools Explorer.

 What is Guerrero Thompson Elementary’s TEA rating?

-Guerrero Thompson Elementary received an overall B rating with a score of 87 out of 100 from the Texas Education Agency in 2025.
+Guerrero Thompson Elementary received an overall B rating from the Texas Education Agency in 2025, per the Texas Tribune Schools Explorer.
 The campus earned 4 of 7 TEA distinctions.

 What school district are Pickle and Guerrero Thompson in?